glouppe/info8006-introduction-to-ai/lecture1.md

 - Representation of *informal* knowledge is difficult.
 - Hard to define provable *plausible* reasoning.
 - *Combinatorial explosion* (in time and space).
-- Logical inference is part of intelligence.
+- Logical inference is only a part of intelligence.
 It does not cover everything:
     - e.g., might be no provably correct thing to do, but still something must be done;
     - e.g., reflex actions can be more successful than slower carefully deliberated ones.